-If you are a foreign-born person who has been living in the U.S. without legal status for a long time, and you have been placed into removal (deportation) proceedings, you may be eligible for what's called "Non-LPR Cancellation of Removal" and a green card.
+If you are a foreign-born person who has been living in the U.S. without legal status for a very long time, and you have been placed into removal (deportation) proceedings, you might actually have an excellent defense.
+You might be eligible for what's called "Non-LPR Cancellation of Removal" and a green card.

-But if there is something about your case that you think makes you ineligible or might make the judge decide not to exercise his or her freedom in your favor, you should definitely see a lawyer.
-(It's a good idea to see a lawyer in any case, for help preparing a complete application and set of documents.)
+But if there is something about your case that you think makes you ineligible or might make the judge decide not to grant your request, definitely see a lawyer.
+It's a good idea to see a lawyer in any case, for help preparing a complete application and set of supporting documents.

-The date of your arrival starts the ten-year “clock.”
-The clock stops when you receive a Notice to Appear in immigration court, commit certain types of crimes, There are also other ways that the clock can be stopped, such as leaving the U.S. under a "voluntary departure order."
+The clock also stops when you either receive a Notice to Appear (NTA) in immigration court for removal proceedings or if you commit certain types of crimes, There are also other ways that the clock can be stopped, such as leaving the U.S. under a "voluntary departure order."

 For example, evidence of a minor child's severe illness and the lack of available medical care in the undocumented immigrant's home country might be enough.
 Evidence of a long history of living in the U.S., children who do not speak the language of the country to which you would be removed, and no support structure to rely on in your home country, might also be enough.

-An immigration judge must, however, decide that the applicant does not have good moral character if the law specifically says that the applicant cannot have good moral character (because, for example, he or she is a "habitual drunkard") or if the judge decides that there are other "discretionary factors” indicating that the applicant isn't a “good person.”
+An immigration judge must, however, decide that the applicant does not have good moral character if the law specifically says that someone who committed a particular act cannot have good moral character (for example, due to being a "habitual drunkard") or if the judge decides that other "discretionary factors" indicate that the applicant isn't a good person.